BW-PartyPlannerFT/BackEnd/README.md

 Endpoint: /GET /api/categories

 Endpoint: /GET /api/categories/:id

-Get's a spefic category with a specific party Id.
+Get's a spefic category with a specific category Id.

 Endpoint: /POST /api/categories

-Adds a new category/Must be a validated party id
+Adds a new category/Must be a validated category id

 Require "category"

 Endpoint: /PUT /api/categories/:id

-Updates a category by Id//Must be a validated party id
+Updates a category by Id//Must be a validated category id

 Endpoint: /DELETE /api/categories/:id

-Deletes a specific category by Id/Must be a validated party id
+Deletes a specific category by Id/Must be a validated category id

 Example;